Coxwold: Notable residents

 The Rev. Laurence Sterne lived at Shandy Hall from 1760 to 1768 and the house was named by him.
 Shandy Hall is on Thirsk Bank at the north-western end of the village and was originally built in 1430 as a parsonage for Coxwold's village priest.
 It is a small brick building with a mossy, stone-covered roof, wide gables and massive chimney-stacks.
 It was originally a timber-framed open-hall house but was considerably altered in the 17th century.
 The stone tablet above the doorway states that Sterne wrote Tristram Shandy and A Sentimental Journey at Shandy Hall.
 This is not entirely accurate, for two (of the nine) volumes of Tristram Shandy had already been published in 1759 before Sterne moved to Coxwold.

 Sir George Orby Wombwell, 4th Baronet and the last surviving officer of the Charge of the Light Brigade, is buried in the village churchyard.
 In more recent times the village was the home to the Coxwold Pottery, run by Peter & Jill Dick.

 Notable buildings

 To the south of the village is Newburgh Priory, a Grade I listed stately home built on the site of a former Augustinian priory.
 The original priory was built in 1145 by Roger de Mowbray but fell victim to the Dissolution of the Monasteries instigated by King Henry VIII.
 The King sold the estate to Anthony de Bellasis, whose family took the name of Fauconberg when the baronetcy was created.
 The estate passed to the Wombwell family in 1825 at the end of the male line and remains in their possession today.

 To the north of the village are the ruins of Byland Abbey, a Grade I listed building, which was founded in the 12th century by Savigniac monks.

-In the village is Bell House, almshouses dating from 1662, and The Old Hall, a former school built about 1600.
+In the village are Bell House, almshouses dating from 1662, and The Old Hall, a former school built about 1600.